Closed Forequarter Amputation | High-Energy Trauma | Neurovascular Emergency

 - Often called "closed forequarter amputation"

-- Rare injury - reported incidence unknown (underdiagnosed)
+- Rare injury - true incidence unknown (frequently underdiagnosed)

 High-energy lateral traction to the upper limb.
 Common mechanisms include: